robdodson/robdodson.github.com/source/_posts/2012-04-30-custom-domain-with-octopress-and-github-pages.markdown

 Make sure you spelled your domain name correctly in the CNAME record that you pushed to Github.
 I spent almost an hour wondering why `robodson.me` wasn't resolving :\

+If all else fails checkout the docs from [Github Pages](http://help.github.com/pages/) and [Octopress](http://octopress.org/docs/deploying/github/) on setting up a custom domain.